 When I was thinking about doing the JET Program, a representative from the program visited my school and gave a little presentation to everybody who was interested.
 I was really surprised when he straight-up told prospective JET-ers that it's not only normal, but expected that you'll get frustrated with Japanese culture and homesick for your native country.

-JET even has a 4-stage description of culture shock on its site, breaking down what culture shock looks like:
+JET even has a 4-stage description of culture shock on its site (page now removed), breaking down what culture shock looks like:

 experiencing anxiety, lack of self-confidence, panic attacks, loss of initiative and spontaneity, excessive anger over minor things, strong desire to associate with people of their own nationality, and isolation.

 But this kind of culture shock is usually just a little bump in your visit to Japan.
 Given enough time, most people adjust and get right back to loving Japan and its culture, moving into what JET calls "Adaptation and Biculturalism."

 The longer you stay in Japan, the more the situation changes.
 Some people stay in Japan for years for work, study, or personal reasons.
 And over time, people usually go back to that feeling of culture shock and begin to wonder about certain things:

 "Do people accept me?
 Am I acting Japanese?
 Am I fitting into society?
 Can anybody hear what I'm thinking right now?"

 There was a great discussion of this topic last year that got kicked off by YouTuber and gaijin-in-Japan bobbyjudo:

 After that video, tons of people responded with their own videos and thoughts.
 The Gakuranman did a great roundup of the responses from the Japan YouTube community.

 The people in the Gakuranman roundup are a lot smarter than I am, so you should check out what they have to say if you're interested.